-6.3 PAYROLL RECORDS
+7.4 PAYROLL RECORDS

-1. Payroll and personnel records including but not limited to the following shall be filed in secure, lockable cabinet or room in the Human Resources (HR) department (or a secure storage area dedicated to HR records).
-Employee information records are maintained in segregated personnel files:
+- 1. Payroll and personnel records, including but not limited to the following, shall be filed in a secure, lockable cabinet or room in the Human Resources (HR) department (or a secure storage area dedicated to HR records).
+Employee information records are maintained in segregated personnel folders which include:

-- Pre-employment information
+- a.
+Pre-employment information

-- I-9 forms
+- b.
+I-9 forms

-- Benefit Plan documents
+- c.
+Benefit Plan documents

-- Medical, health, and safety records
+- d.
+Medical, health, and safety records

-- General personnel records, including applications, resume, honors, awards, training records, recommendations, complaints, grievances, reviews and evaluations, disciplinary documentation, etc.
+- e.
+General personnel records, including applications, resumes, honors, awards, training records, recommendations, complaints, grievances, reviews and evaluations, disciplinary documentation, etc.

-Employees have the right to review the information kept within their own personnel file at any time, but will not be allowed to remove any part of tile file nor remove it from the HR department offices.
+Employees have the right to review the information kept within their own personnel file at any time but will not be allowed to remove any part of the file nor remove it from the HR department offices.

-- Individual timesheets shall be retained by departmental timekeepers for a minimum of four (4) years.
+- 2. Individual timesheets shall be retained by departmental timekeepers for a minimum of four (4) years.
 Bi-weekly timesheets or computer reports shall be retained by HR for a minimum of four (4) years. - 3.
 HR retains and destroys personnel and payroll records in accordance with federal and state laws governing records retention.
 All personnel records and confidential employee data maintained by HR will be destroyed by shredding after retention times have passed.
 Personnel records and confidential employee data will not be discarded, and any employee found negligent in protecting these records will be subject to disciplinary action.